Definable Ellipsoid Method, Sums-of-Squares Proofs, and the Graph Isomorphism Problem: The Definable Ellipsoid Method

-For the implementation in $\FPC$, we note that CC' is a relational WHILE algorithm that halts after at most $|I|$ iterations all whose steps can be computed through $\FPC$-interpretations without quotients.
+For the implementation in~$\FPC$, we note that~$\CCC$ is a relational WHILE algorithm that halts after at most~$|I|$ iterations all whose steps can be computed by~$\FPC$-interpretations without quotients.
 Step~01 is the description of the input.
-Step~02 follows from the fact that $K$ has a circumsbribed representation: just take the $L_{\rationals}$-reduct of the representation of $K$, where $L_{\rationals}$ is the copy of the vocabulary that is used for representing the rational radius $R$.
-Step~03 is point 1.\ in Lemma~\ref{lem:things}.
-Step~04 follows from the Immerman-Vardi Theorem on the fact that the representation of $[k]$ is an ordered structure and the computation of CC in between oracle calls runs in polynomial time.
-Step~05 is just a control statement.
-Step~06 follows from point~4.\ in Lemma~\ref{lem:things}.
-Step~07 follows from the fact $\sigma$ respects $s$ and point~5.\ in Lemma~\ref{lem:things}.
-Step~08 follows, again, from the Immerman-Vardi Theorem on the fact that the representation of $[k]$ is an ordered structure and the computation of CC in between oracle calls runs in polynomial time.
+Step~02 follows from the fact that~$K$ has a circumscribed representation: just take the~$L_{\rationals}$-reduct of the representation of~$K$, where~$L_{\rationals}$ is the copy of the vocabulary that is used for representing the rational radius~$R$.
+Step~03 follows from point~1\ in Lemma~\ref{lem:things}.
+Step~04 follows from the Immerman-Vardi Theorem on the fact that the representation of~$[k]$ is an ordered structure and the computation of~$\CC$ in between oracle calls runs in polynomial time.
+Step~05 follows from the fact that~$\Psi'$ is~$\FPC$-definable.
+Step~06 is just a control statement.
+Step~07 follows from point~2\ in Lemma~\ref{lem:things}.
+Step~08 follows, again, from the Immerman-Vardi Theorem on the fact that the representation of~$[k]$ is an ordered structure and the computation of $\CC$ in between oracle calls runs in polynomial time.
 Step~09 follows from the same reason as Step~08.
 Step~10 is a control statement.
-Step~11 follows from point~5.\ in Lemma~\ref{lem:things}.
-Step~12 and~13 are just control statements.
-Step~14 follows from point~3.\ in Lemma~\ref{lem:things}.
+Step~11 follows from point~5\ in Lemma~\ref{lem:things}.
+Steps~12 and~13 are just control statements.
+Step~14 follows from point~3\ in Lemma~\ref{lem:things}.

 This completes the proof of Theorem~\ref{thm:definableellipsoid}, and this section.